“I wish to visit the New Holland tractor factory”

 At the factory, James heard about the history of the company, then, thanks to Make-A-Wish, Donkey from the Grassmen surprised James when he turned up to greet him, having flown over specially that morning.
 James is a big fan of Donkey and Grassmen and follows their weekly updates on Grassmen TV.

-Donkey accompanied James on a special guided tour of the factory.
-James' mum, Kate, says he can be quiet and reserved sometimes but, when Donkey arrived, all that changed!
+Donkey accompanied James on a special guided tour of the factory and, although he can be quiet and reserved sometimes, Kate says, when Donkey arrived, all that changed!

 After a lovely lunch, the management from New Holland Agriculture came and met James, and invited him to try out driving a New Holland tractor for himself!
 For James, this was the absolute highlight.